 Written by Harriet Botwright

 You’re at work checking your emails, hoping a miracle will arise.
 There it is, amazingly cheap prices on flights to somewhere warm this Christmas.
-You book it spontaneously, without realising you have just put stored all your summer stuff away ready for winter.
+You book it spontaneously, without realising you have just put all your summer stuff away ready for winter.
 Resulting to online shopping over the weekend, trying to find bikinis amongst the fur coats and warm mittens.
 Then, something peculiar has happened.
-Your sponsored posts on Instagram are now showing summer clothes in November, the irony.
+Your sponsored posts on Instagram are now showing summer clothes in November.
 How did they know?

 Welcome to cookies.
 Not the delicious, warm cookies you dunk in your milk but computer cookies.
 Whenever you visit a website, it sends the cookie to your computer which is then stored in a file located inside your web browser.
 Sound a little invasive?